yugabyte/yugabyte-db/docs/content/preview/architecture/system-catalog.md

 ## pg_stat_all_tables

-The `pg_stat_all_tables` view provides insights into various metrics, including the number of rows inserted, updated, deleted, and accessed via sequential or index scans.
+The _pg_stat_all_tables_ view provides insights into various metrics, including the number of rows inserted, updated, deleted, and accessed via sequential or index scans.
 It enables administrators to assess table-level activity, identify high-traffic tables, and optimize database performance based on usage patterns.

-Using `pg_stat_all_tables`, you can evaluate the impact of queries on individual tables, monitor compaction activity, optimize table access patterns, and make informed decisions about indexing and data maintenance tasks.

 ## pg_stat_database

-The `pg_stat_database`  view offers insights into various aspects of database utilization, including the number of commits, rollbacks, block reads, and block writes for each database.
+The _pg_stat_database_  view offers insights into various aspects of database utilization, including the number of commits, rollbacks, block reads, and block writes for each database.
 This data can be used to monitor transaction rates, buffer usage, and I/O activity across databases, facilitating proactive performance tuning and capacity planning.

 This view will return one row for each database in the system, plus one row for shared system catalogs (the database [OID](../key-concepts/#oid) is 0 for this row), and one row for each unconnected database.

 ## pg_stat_statements

-The `pg_stat_statements` extension provides detailed statistical insights into SQL query performance by tracking query execution statistics over time.
+The _pg_stat_statements_ view provides detailed statistical insights into SQL query performance by tracking query execution statistics over time.
 It records metrics such as query execution counts, total runtime, average runtime, and resource consumption (for example, CPU time, I/O) for individual SQL statements.
-Using `pg_stat_statements`, you can prioritize optimization efforts based on query frequency and resource consumption, improving overall database efficiency and response times.
+Using _pg_stat_statements_, you can prioritize optimization efforts based on query frequency and resource consumption, improving overall database efficiency and response times.

 {{<note>}}
-By default, only _min_, _max_, _mean_ and _stddev_ of the execution times are associated with a query.
+By default, only _min_, _max_, _mean_, and _stddev_ of the execution times are associated with a query.
 This has proved insufficient to debug large volumes of queries.
-To get a better insight, YugabyteDB introduces an additional column, [yb_latency_histogram](../../explore/query-1-performance/pg-stat-statements#yb_latency_histogram-column) that stores a list of latency ranges and the number of query executions in that range.
+To get a better insight, YugabyteDB introduces an additional column, [yb_latency_histogram](../../explore/query-1-performance/pg-stat-statements#yb-latency-histogram-column), that stores a list of latency ranges and the number of query executions in that range.
 {{</note>}}

 {{<tip>}}